 Safeguarding is at the heart of how we run our school.
 It is not only about high-level child protection but about how we prevent the need for this.
 It is considered, for example, in our:

-- Anti-bullying Policy
+- Anti-Bullying Policy

-- Staff Code of Conduct Policy
+- Staff Code of Conduct

+- Low Level Concerns Policy

+- Schools Disciplinary Policy

+- E- safety policy

 - Ensuring Excellent Attendance Policy

-- E-safety Policy
+- Curriculum Provision

 - Behaviour Management Policy

 - Health and Safety arrangements

-- school transport provision

 - Safer Recruitment practices